jonashaefele/audiopen-obsidian/README.md

 ## Suport this plugin

-If you sign up to [AudioPen](https://audiopen.ai/?aff=x0g97) with a link from this readme, I'll get a little kickback at no cost to you.
+If you sign up to [AudioPen](https://audiopen.ai/?aff=x0g97) or [VoiceNotes](https://voicenotes.com/?via=jonas) with a link from this readme, I'll get a little kickback at no cost to you.
 You can also:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R5R7K2D7N) or become a [Github Sponsor](https://github.com/sponsors/jonashaefele)